 Venous Insufficiency Pictures

-Venous insufficiency comes in many different forms.
-Spider veins and varicose veins are easy enough to recognize, but even these common symptoms can present in different colors, shapes, and locations depending on the stage, severity, and extent of venous insufficiency Our vein specialists review the venous insufficiency pictures and provide an extensive gallery of visual features of vein disease from the earliest visual manifestations to the most severe end stages.
+Venous insufficiency comes in many different forms, so seeing venous insufficiency pictures to get a better understanding on if you have it is important.
+Spider veins and varicose veins are easy enough to recognize, but even these common symptoms can present in different colors, shapes, and locations depending on the stage, severity, and extent of venous insufficiency.
+Our vein specialists review the venous insufficiency pictures and provide an extensive gallery of visual features of vein disease from the earliest visual manifestations to the most severe end stages.

 Dr. Michael Lalezarian

 Dr. Michael Lalezarian is a double-board certified Vascular Interventional Radiologist specializing in minimally invasive vein treatments.
 He is a committed partner in the battle against the devastating consequences of venous insufficiency.